openvinotoolkit/training_extensions/docs/source/guide/explanation/additional_features/auto_configuration.rst

 Auto-adapt batch size
 ---------------------

-This documentation explains the feature of automatically adapting the batch size during training.
+This feature adapts a batch size based on the current hardware environment.
 There are two methods available for adapting the batch size.

 1. Checking GPU Compatibility